minghsu0107/License-Manager/README.md

 5. authenticate the license
     - decrypt the license and parse the following information
         - hardware info (for validating pc)
-        - projector serial number (for validating projector)
+        - projector serial number
         - registration time (for checking expiration)
         - service status
             - activated function
                 -  for activating corresponding services
             - license duration
                 - for checking expiration
+6. output the result in **output\\out.json**.
+The file contains:
+    - service status
+    - registration time
+    - projector serial number
 - note that this license_manager is designed to generate a single license from multiple requests(if any).

 ## usage ##